confidential-containers/confidentialcontainers.org/content/en/docs/overview/trust-model/trust_model_personas.md

 *deprivilege orchestration* and restrict the Orchestration Operators privileges across the boundary.
-However indirect threats exist from the Infrastructure Operator who would not be permitted to exercise orchestration APIs but could exploit the low level hardware or firmware capabilities to access or impact the  contents of a TEE.
+However indirect threats exist from the Infrastructure Operator who would not be permitted to exercise orchestration APIs but could exploit the low-level hardware or firmware capabilities to access or impact the  contents of a TEE.

 ### Workload Provider vs. Data Owner